Stability-AI/generative-models/README.md

 **June 22, 2023**

-- We are releasing two new diffusion models: SD-XL 0.9-base and SD-XL 0.9-refiner.
-The refiner has been trained to denoise small noise levels of high quality data and as such is not expected to work as a text-to-image model; instead, it should only be used as an image-to-image model.
-The base model was trained on a variety of aspect ratios on images with resolution 1024^2.
+- We are releasing two new diffusion models:
+  - `SD-XL 0.9-base`: The base model was trained on a variety of aspect ratios on images with resolution 1024^2.
 The base model uses [OpenCLIP-ViT/G](https://github.com/mlfoundations/open_clip) and [CLIP-ViT/L](https://github.com/openai/CLIP/tree/main) for text encoding whereas the refiner model only uses the OpenCLIP model.
+  - `SD-XL 0.9-refiner`: The refiner has been trained to denoise small noise levels of high quality data and as such is not expected to work as a text-to-image model; instead, it should only be used as an image-to-image model.

-## The code base
+## The codebase

 ### General Philosophy